elizabethvenner/CV/README.md

 #### Communication

-As a user support worker for Chordify, I was able to pass (often negative!) customer feedback back to the software developers in a friendly manner, while at the same time ensuring that any issues were dealt with.
-I also had a super friendly attitude towards the users and was good at helping them with their problems.
+As a user support worker for a start-up, I liaised effectively with software developers to implement change based on user feedback.
+Additionally, the partners often praised my professional and pleasant handling of difficult customers.

-My colleagues at Makers Academy have commented that I am brave and always willing to participate in group discussions, share code in group reviews etc. I'm not afraid to receive critical feedback and can communicate what I need.
+My colleagues at Makers Academy have commented that I am brave and always willing to participate in group discussions and share my code in group reviews.
+I'm not afraid of receiving critical feedback, taking it as an opportunity to learn.

 #### Adaptable team-worker

 At Makers, I collaborated closely with different individuals due to rotating pairs and project teams throughout the course.
-People I worked with noticed that I was a motivating force, ensuring that every member of the group was able to bring forth ideas and be listened to.
+In groups, I was a motivating force, ensuring that every member was able to bring forth ideas and be listened to.

 As a temp worker, I often worked in many environments, taking on new challenges in a variety of roles.
 I pick up unfamiliar tasks quickly and integrate easily into a team.
 As a result, I was frequently invited back to companies I had worked with.